We can’t afford more economic nonsenses

 We can’t afford sophisticated, burdensome, and generally useless regulations imposed on business.
 We need to cut off ‘traditional’ – above-mentioned business regulation costs and eliminate the ‘new’ regulations restricting private freedom under the pretext of ‘anti-discrimination’.

-We can’t afford to waste resources on ‘COVID-19’ coercive measures – let return right to decide to the patient and to his doctor (to vaccinate or not, if yes – how many times, to use old fashioned or newly invented drugs, etc.).
+We can’t afford to waste resources on ‘COVID-19’ coercive measures – let return right to decide to the patient and to his doctor (to vaccinate or not, if yes – how many times, to use old-fashioned or newly invented drugs, etc.).

-Drop all this nonsense, break with self-destructive policies now, send the most impressive signal of our force to our enemies.
+Drop all this nonsense, break with self-destructive policies now, and send the most impressive signal of our force to our enemies.

 Coase R.H..
 The Firm, The Market, and The Law, Chicago, IL: University of Chicago Press, 1988.